OSGeo/gdal/doc/source/drivers/raster/hfa.rst

       :default: NO
       :since: 3.7

-      Disable use of ArcGIS PE String in file.
-The default value is NO, allowing ArcGIS PE String to be written if needed.
+      Disable use of ESRI Projection Engine (PE) String in file.
+      The default value is NO, allowing the ESRI PE String to be written if needed.

 Erdas Imagine supports external creation of overviews (with gdaladdo for instance).
 To force them to be created in an .rrd file (rather than